Azhar23S/Instagram_Data_Analysis-Tableau_Project/README.md

 <b>About this Project:</b>

-I have explored the covid dataset which contains the Instagram quantitative datas with the details of
+I have explored the Instagram dataset which contains the Instagram quantitative datas with the details of
 - Impressions
 - From Home
 - From Hashtags